Lawn Care Tips: Year-Round Maintenance Tips from Cub Cadet

 Seasonal Lawn Maintenance Tips

-When you live in a region that goes through all of the seasons, you may think of lawn care as something you only have to worry about in the summer.
-But, lawn maintenance is still a year-round job even in the face of snow, falling leaves and the spring thaw.
-Read up on these helpful summer, spring, winter and fall lawn care tips you can use to make your lawn look its best.
+If you live in a region that experiences all four seasons, you may think lawn care is something you only have to worry about in the summer.
+But, lawn care is a year-round job even in the face of snow, falling leaves and spring thaw.
+With these helpful lawn care tips, your lawn will look its best where it's winter, spring, summer or fall.

-After the snow melts, it's time to start treating your lawn.
+In the spring, start treating your lawn as soon as the snow melts.
 Remove debris that accumulated during the winter, like leaves, sticks and twigs.
-If your lawn was damaged from snow blowing, plowing or shoveling, replace the divots or lay down new seed.
-This is also the time to apply fertilizer and herbicides to get the grass off to a good start and weeds off to a losing start.
+And if your lawn was damaged from snow blowing, plowing or shoveling, replace the divots or lay down new seed.
+If year round lawn care is your goal, this is a great time to apply fertilizer or herbicides to grass.
+However, you cannot do both at the same time as herbicides will restrict grass growth.
 Be sure to water regularly to bring your grass back to life.

-As spring gets underway, it will be time to mow your lawn before you know it, so prepare your lawn mower with basic maintenance.
-If you find the lawn mower isn't working properly, you now have time to buy new lawn mower parts and perform repairs.
+Get your equipment ready!
+Before you know it, your lawn will be ready to mow.
+Prepare your walk-behind or riding lawn mower and other equipment with basic maintenance.
+If you find your walk-behind mower or riding lawn mower isn't working properly, you will have time to buy new lawn mower parts and perform repairs.

-During the summer months, your lawn maintenance should focus on cutting the grass and regularly watering it.
-When you mow the lawn, try not to cut the grass to less than two inches in height.
-When grass blades are too short, they are more likely to dry out and become damaged because they cannot shade the soil and roots from the sun.
-You can water the lawn with either a sprinkler or seep hose.
-Move the sprinkler or hose every half hour to ensure even watering.
-Also, it's best to water early in the morning or in the evening when it's cooler; this prevents the scorching of the blades when the sun is at its hottest.
+During the summer months, seasonal lawn care should focus on cutting the grass and regularly watering it.
+The key to a lush and healthy lawn when the temperature is high is to keep the grass a little long.
+Do not cut your lawn to less than two inches in height.
+When grass is cut too short in the summer months, it is more likely to dry out and become damaged because the blades can't shade the soil and roots from the sun.
+Water your lawn with either a sprinkler or seep hose, but be sure to move the sprinkler or hose every half hour to ensure even watering.
+Also, for seasonal lawn care in the summer, it's best to water early in the morning or in the evening when it's cooler; this prevents scorching your grass when the sun it at its hottest.

-In anticipation of the dormant season, you can fertilize the lawn one more time.
-Boosting its nutrients prior to winter can help it stay healthy and come back quicker in the spring.
-Another good fall lawn care tip is to mow your grass a little shorter than normal so it is not damaged by snow during the winter.
-Don't forget to clean your yard by raking leaves, removing debris, storing garden lights and emptying flower pots.
+In anticipation of the dormant season, fertilize the lawn one more time.
+Boosting nutrients before the winter months is a great way to promote year-round lawn care and will help your lawn stay healthy and come back quicker in the spring.
+Another good lawn seasonal lawn care tip for the fall is to mow your grass a little shorter than normal.
+The shorter grass will not get as damaged by snow in the upcoming winter months.
+Also, don't forget to clean your yard by raking leaves, removing debris, storing garden lights and emptying flower pots.

-The fall is also a good time to re-seed any dead areas since birds have migrated away and won't be able to pick at the new seed.
-The new will hold the seed in place through the winter so the seed can start growing in the spring.
+The fall is also a good time for new grass seeds, so spend some time re-seeding any dead areas.
+Don't worry; in the fall birds have migrated away and won't be able to pick at the new seed which will be ready to sprout in the spring.

-Your yard has the best chance of looking its greenest and fullest when you tend to lawn maintenance throughout the year.
-Caring for your property is also easier when you've got tools with functioning outdoor power equipment parts.
-By inspecting your machines on a regular basis, you can replace worn or aging parts and get back to your lawn care.
+Your yard has the best chance of looking its greenest and fullest when you implement seasonal lawn care year-round.
+With your tools, outdoor power equipment and riding lawn mower properly maintained, year-round lawn care becomes a lot easier.
+Inspect your machines on a regular basis as part of your seasonal lawn care, so you can replace worn or aging parts and get back to your landscaping.